costinm/istiod/README.md

 # Setup and gaps

-istio/istio now has most of the code, but configs are not yet merged.
+istio/istio now has most of the code, but configs are not yet merged upstream.

+The install can be done in a fresh cluster, or in a cluster where istio is already setup - the install is not interfering with the normal istio install.

 1. Cluster-wide settings